plblum/jivs/README.md

     + [`ValidationManagerConfigBuilder class`](#configuring-the-validationmanager-the-builder-api) – Also known as the Builder object, use it to configure the ValidationManager class.
 Internally, it prepares the `ValidationManagerConfig type`.
     + [`ConfigFormAdapter class`](#configuring-the-validationmanager-the-builder-api) – Also known as the Configuration Form Adapter, use it to configure the ValidationManager class from within the `IAdaptModelRulesToForm.adaptToForm()` method.
 Internally, it prepares the `ValidationManagerConfig type`.
-    + [`ValidationManagerConfigModifier class`](#configuring-the-validationmanager-the-builder-api) – Also known as the Modifier object, use it to change the configuration once the ValidationManager has been created.
-Internally, it modifies the `ValidationManagerConfig type`.

 -   [`Condition classes`](#conditions---the-validation-rules) – Classes that evaluate value(s) against a rule
     to see if those values conform. `Condition classes` exist for each